-There are many ways for investors to profit, but one of the most common methods is to take what is known as a “long position.”
+There are many ways for investors to profit, but one of the most common methods is to take a “long position.”

 Taking a long position essentially means buying a security, such as a stock, with the expectation that it will rise in value.
-For example, a trader who is bullish on a company might go long on that company with the hope that its stock price will eventually go up.
+For example, a trader who is bullish on a company might go long on that company with the hope that shares will eventually go up.

 What is a long position in investing?

-Investors who hold long positions in stocks may also be eligible to receive a dividend from the companies they have invested in.
+Investors who hold long positions in stocks may also be eligible to receive dividends from the companies they have invested in.
 A dividend is typically paid to shareholders quarterly.

 What's the difference between long and short positions?

 While many investors choose to go long on stocks, it’s also possible to short a stock.
 Short selling a stock is a type of investment strategy that is considered the opposite of taking a long position.
 To take a short position, an investor would borrow funds from a broker to buy shares in a company, and essentially bet that a company’s shares will go down.

 Sooner or later, the investor must “close” the short position by buying back the same number of shares and returning them to the broker.
 Bearish investors can make a profit if the company’s shares decline, but if the company’s shares increase in price, the short seller will owe that money to the brokerage firm.

-As Investopedia notes, the basic difference between these two investing methods is that long positions are those that are owned, while short positions are those that are owed.
+As Investopedia notes, the basic difference between these two investing methods is that long positions are owned, while short positions are owed.
 A simple long stock position is bullish and anticipates growth, while a short stock position is bearish.